Gray, Gray & Gray's Response to Coronavirus & Important Resources

 To Our Clients and Business Associates:

-As we kick off 2021 and put 2020 behind us, we will continue to monitor the evolving COVID-19 situation, guidance from the CDC and state officials, and adjust our own office plans accordingly.
-One thing that remains unchanged: the safety and well-being of our employees remains our top priority in 2021.
+As Governor Baker lifts the COVID Restrictions and the CDC and state continue to issue further guidance, we too are adjusting our office plans accordingly.
+One thing that remains unchanged: the safety and well-being of our employees and clients remains our top priority in 2021.

-Many of our employees will continue to work on a remote basis for the foreseeable future.
-As a client, you can rest assured that in this virtual setting, we are readily available to serve you with the same quality service you have come to expect from us.
+Starting July 12th, our office will officially be open to all employees and clients.
+Many of our employees will operate in a hybrid work model, with continued flexibility of working both on-site and remotely.
+Our clients can rest assured that this model will enable us to be readily available to serve you with the same quality service you have come to expect from us.

-We are encouraging virtual meetings in lieu of in-person meetings in our office or at client sites when possible, and request that clients provide Gray, Gray & Gray with source documents/deliverables digitally when appropriate.
-Should you have any questions, please contact your engagement partner directly via email or phone.
+Staff and clients may choose to continue leveraging virtual meetings and digital document transfers as appropriate as well.
+Should you have any questions, please contact your engagement partner.
 You may call our main office line at 781.407.0300 for our dial by name directory.

-Additionally, you can refer to this Coronavirus Response & Resources page for ongoing updates on Gray, Gray & Gray’s response to the pandemic as well as resources to help you successfully manage your business and individual finances during this challenging time.
+Additionally, you can refer to this Coronavirus Response & Resources page for ongoing updates on Gray, Gray & Gray’s response to the pandemic as well as resources to help you successfully manage your business and individual finances.
 From informative webinars and articles, to links to helpful resources, we are committed to providing thought leadership that assists you both now and in the future.

 For clients who need to provide us with documents necessary for preparation of their tax returns, we request that you consider sending all necessary tax information through secure electronic means when possible.
 Please refer to the “Tax Update” section below for more details on our secure electronic processes.